 We’re all too easily lost to sin in no more salient a way than sexually.
 Wisdom, however, will save us from the “loose woman” (verse 16) or the charismatic man who does not have moral candour.

 Perhaps this is the mark of virtue on each person alive.
 How do we each handle our sexuality?
 A “loose” approach bounds us for trouble, because there are predators about everywhere.

 A Punchy Summary – Proverbs 2:20-22

-In life we must make the bed we lie in.
-Always better are we in making a clean bed.
+In life we must lie in the bed we make for ourselves.
+It’s always better, therefore, if we make a clean bed.